mdibaiee/mahdi.blog/_posts/2022-09-10-uganda-trip.md

 chuckle, which I found to be nice.
 Tutamuzongoza taught me how to introduce myself with these phrases:

-Eizina ryangye Mahdi: My name is Mahdi
+Eizina ryangye ...: My name is ...

 Ndaruga Iran: I’m from Iran